This easy homemade Lemon Cream Mousse is delicious as a stand alone dessert or can be served with my homemade berry cake!

 - Fill a large saucepan with a few inches of water and bring to a simmer over medium heat.

-- In a large heat-proof bowl, whisk together the 3 whole eggs, 3 egg yolks, 1 cup sugar, the lemon zest, lemon juice, and a pinch of salt.
+- In a large heat-proof bowl, whisk together 3 whole eggs, 3 egg yolks (reserve the whites in a separate bowl), 1 cup sugar, lemon zest, lemon juice, and a pinch of salt.

-- Place the bowl over the pan of simmering water and cook, stirring constantly with a wooden spoon, for about 10-15 minutes.
-(Once the mixture starts to thicken a tiny bit you may want to switch to a whisk to stir it).
+- Place the bowl over the pan of simmering water and cook, stirring constantly with a wooden spoon, for about 15 minutes, or until mixture thickens slightly.

 Nutrition